rbromulo/ebookreader/README.md

-AuJur E-Book Reader for Android
+E-Book Reader for Android
 ========================================================

-AuJur E-Book Reader is a free, open-source ebook reader.
+E-Book Reader is a free, open-source ebook reader.
 It is licensed under the GPL-V3 license.

-Building AuJur E-Book Reader
+Building E-Book Reader
 ------------------------------

 # Install Java